From The History of Philosophy: A Short Survey

 20. Explain Hume’s reasoning for his view that personal identity is only a bundle of fleeting perceptions.

-21. Pick any one of the following views by an empiricist philosopher and criticize it in a minimum of 150 words.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
+Pick any one of the following views by an empiricist philosopher and criticize it in a minimum of 150 words.
 Locke: critique of innate ideas; ideas of sensation and reflection; simple and complex ideas; primary and secondary qualities; natural rights.
 Berkeley: argument against primary qualities; simplicity argument for idealism; response to the problem of evil.
 Hume: all ideas copied from impressions; test for meaning; association of ideas; personal identity; causality; miracles; morality; radical skepticism.